gzc9047/MyUtilities/README.md

-#4 useful shell statistic function: x sf adf scf
+#4 useful shell statistic function: x sf adf scf. in tool\_cmd.sh
 // My English is poor.

 Use these shell function, I'm rarely need to write awk script for daily use.